Take the understanding of the East

 In the 1920s, Gurdjieff collaborated with an exquisitely trained Russian composer, Thomas de Hartmann, initially to compose music to accompany the Movements and, in a later phase, music simply for listening.
 The result was an extraordinary repertoire, now available both in recorded performances and as printed music.
 It is music that resonates with the human spirit, its mystery, possibilities, and questions.

-- Sun, Nov 17Cambridge, MA, USANov 17, 2024, 10:00 AM – 11:00 AMDiscover a new and vital attention and a renewed sense of self through the unique dances of G. I. Gurdjieff.
-For your fall planning purposes, we offer classes on November 17 and and December 15.
+- Apr 27, 2025, 9:15 AM – 11:15 AMDiscover a new and vital attention and a renewed sense of self through the unique dances of G. I. Gurdjieff and through sitting meditation.